 Students planning to include statistical analyses in their dissertations should read up on and plan the format of the analysis, seeking confirmation from the supervisor before collecting the data.
 Statistical tests generally have minimum requirements for the format of the data, so it is important that students are aware of these requirements from the outset.
-For example, significance tests generally require a minimum of five observations per cell.
+For example, significance tests generally require a minimum of five subjects (speakers/listeners/informants) and a minimum of five observations per cell.
 It is recommended that students have a look at R before collecting the data, with a view to running the kind of test they have in mind and possibly run a practice test with made-up data.